louwrentius/fio-plot/README.md

 [compare03]: https://louwrentius.com/static/images/compareexample03.png

-There is also an option that includes a table with CPU usage:
+There is also an option (--show-cpu) that includes a table with CPU usage:

 ![comparecpu][comparecpu]